LinkedIn Guide

 Fix #1 - Verify your primary email

-This fix is applicable for reason #1.
+This fix is applicable for reason #1 - Their LinkedIn profile is Private.

-The first fix is a simple one – verifying your primary email.
 This might sound like a no-brainer, but it can make a difference.

 So, here's how you can verify it: